jahin07/Distributed-BitCoin-Miner/README.md

 2. Spandita Gujrati (UFID 81858145)

 ## 1. Size of Work Unit:
-We have used number of actors = (No. of cores in the machine*2)+2 for the most effective usage.
+We have used number of actors = (No. of cores in the machine*2)+2 for the most effective usage. <br />
 Each worker gets equal of of work at every instant.
 The size of our work unit is determined by regulating the actors and determining the ideal distribution of subproblems for a fixed number of workers.
 The bitcoins are mined continuously by workers which are supervised by a boss to keep track of the process.
 Even as separate machines are added as workers, the work size is distributed equally.

 ## 2. Results for k = 4 (first 5 results included)
 1. jahinm;YKEtB     &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;00003280EA1C97257B873A7BB07801B2223A1869A3BB4B6B7A95E923F813521B